sebastianzehner/dwm/README.md

 Functional improvements include **swallow** for seamless terminal-based app launches, **fsignal** and **dwmblocks** for dynamic status bar updates, and **xrdb** for loading settings from `.Xresources` or [pywal](https://github.com/eylles/pywal16) without recompilation.

-Additional usability tweaks like skipping vacant tags, hiding unused tags, and fixing border behavior round out a smooth and efficient window management experience.
+Additional usability tweaks like skipping vacant tags, hiding unused tags, attach new clients at the bottom of the stack and fixing border behavior round out a smooth and efficient window management experience.

 ## Additional Customizations